 Handwriting is regularly taught in Early Years and KS1; children learn to form letters cursively and they are taught which letters belong to which letter family.
 In lower KS2, whole class handwriting is taught once a week and interventions occur when necessary.
 Handwriting interventions continue in upper KS2 to enable all children to make progress with their letter formation.

 The impact of our writing curriculum is evidenced largely through teacher assessment.
 Formative assessment happens regularly during the day as children are given opportunities to write in subjects from all across the curriculum; from this assessment, teachers adapt their planning accordingly to meet the needs of their class and ensure progress in skills is being made.
 In terms of summative assessment, the children are required to do two ‘unaided writes’ every short term; teachers assess this writing alongside a year group assessment framework to decide on a final judgement.
 We moderate writing several times a year, both internally and with other local schools, to ensure that our assessments are accurate.
 Through successful coverage of the curriculum, our writing results at the end of KS2 will exceed the national average and our progress scores will be positive.

-Spelling and grammar assessments are done three times a year in KS2, using the NFER assessment materials.
+Spelling and grammar assessments are completed three times a year in KS2, using the NFER assessment materials.
 Year 1 are only assessed in the summer term.
 Year 6 are regularly assessed used past SATs papers throughout the year.
-All children are also tested three times a year on the year group spelling words and progress over the year is recorded.
+All children are also tested three times a year on the statutory year group spelling words and progress over the year is recorded.